 The Foundation will continue to work closely with its key stakeholders to secure philanthropic funding for the University's Strategic Projects by aligning its activities with Individual College and cross University priorities.
-To that aim the University held a Strategic Planning workshop and Benefactors Lunch in April 2022.
-This coincided with the launch of a Philanthropy Impact Brochure outlining some key philanthropy initiatives across both the Cork University Foundation and University College Cork.
+To that aim the University held a Strategic Planning workshop and Benefactors Lunch in April 2023.
+This coincided with the launch of the Second Philanthropy Impact Brochure outlining some key philanthropy initiatives across both the Cork University Foundation and University College Cork.
 These strategic initiatives help build and develop the network between the University and its alumni and other patrons.
-From those workshops and subsequent engagements with key stakeholders the University launched its Strategic Plan in February 2023.
-The Foundation will support some of the key strategic initiatives through Philanthropy and the Cork University Foundation is currently in the planning phase for a major fundraising campaign.
+The Foundation will support some of the key strategic initiatives of the University through Philanthropy and the Cork University Foundation is currently in the planning phase for a major fundraising campaign.